mobxjs/mobx/docs/refguide/api.md

 However it is recommended to use `action` instead, which uses `untracked` internally.
 [&laquo;details&raquo;](untracked.md)

-### `Atom`
+### `createAtom`
-Utility class that can be used to create your own observable data structures and hook them up to MobX.
+Utility function that can be used to create your own observable data structures and hook them up to MobX.
 Used internally by all observable data types.
 [&laquo;details&raquo;](extending.md)